 If you're coming here to deep-sea fish, the best time is mid April-early November.
 The quieter waters surrounding Ocean City, the bays of Assawoman, Sinepuxent, and Montego, attract fishermen, sailors, parasailers, and kayakers who like calmer water.
 The inlet at the south end of the island was created during a fierce hurricane early in the 20th century, thus creating a shortcut to the ocean.

 Even if they don't like to fish, visitors love this family friendly destination.
 Among the major attractions is a 10 mile long beach and a 3 mile long boardwalk filled with fun.
 Summers are crowded and offer non-stop entertainment.
 Bicycling on the boardwalk, spending time on the beach and in the surf occupy the morning and early afternoon hours.
-After that, there is a choice of several amusement parks and fascinating places such as the Ocean City Life Saving Station Museum, the Ocean Downs harness-racing track, and (beginning Memorial Day weekend in 2010) slots at Ocean Downs.
+After that, there is a choice of several amusement parks and fascinating places such as the Ocean City Life Saving Station Museum, and slots and table games at Ocean Downs.
 Flea markets are held on summer weekends, and an outlet mall is located just outside of town.
 There is fast food in abundance as well as restaurants in which to sample the fresh seafood!

 Ocean City is well known as a beach for families with younger children.
 It has dozens of miniature golf courses with upbeat scenery, water slides, amusement parks, roller coasters, haunted houses, parasailing, kayaking, skateboard parks, laser tag, even indoor ice skating.
 There are volleyball nets on the beach; soccer, lacrosse and baseball "camps"; batting cages; and a Wild West theme park complete with rodeo and ceremonial dances.
 There is a 100-mile scenic bike trail that circles Worcester County.
 Ocean City is home to the largest white marlin tournament in the country.
 There are two dozen golf courses nearby, and more under construction.
 The local outlet mall has more than 60 national-brand stores.

 5,500-seat Arthur Perdue Stadium, home of the Delmarva Shorebirds, the Baltimore Orioles' Class A South Atlantic League team, is about 25 miles from Ocean City on Route 50.
-Ocean Downs Racetrack is 10 minutes away and features a June through August racing season.
-The clubhouse is open year-round, with simulcasts of thoroughbred and other harness tracks.
+Ocean Downs Racetrack and Casino is 10 minutes away and features slots and table games thoughout the year.
+The clubhouse is open year-round, with simulcasts of thoroughbred tracks.